Alanaktion/blog/content/blog/games-on-linux/index.md

 ### Non-Steam games

 - GOG doesn't have an official client, and the most popular third-party client doesn't recognize Proton as a usable Wine install yet.
 Since GOG doesn't use DRM though, most games work well under Proton when added as "non-Steam" games in the Steam UI, and should work when launched manually under Proton via the command-line.
 Not a perfect experience, but very usable.
 - Itch.io has Linux support natively for their client, but it limits downloads to games with Linux builds available.
 I tried a few of those and they work great.
 Windows builds can still be downloaded by accessing the Itch site in a browser, and adding them to Steam or running manually should work for most simpler engines.
-Ren'Py and GameMaker-based games (despite both having native Linux support as an option to the devs) work basically perfectly under Proton.
+Ren'Py and GameMaker-based games (which both have native Linux support as a build target to the devs) work basically perfectly under Proton.

 ### VR